NUS-CS-MComp/cs-cloud-computing-music-personality/README.md

 ### Register the app to spotify

-Follow https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app, whitelist the redirectUri in Home.js, replace clientId with your clientId
+Follow https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app, whitelist the redirectUri in Home.js, replace `spotifyClientId` with your clientId

 ### Register the app to Facebook

 Go here https://developers.facebook.com/apps to create a Facebook application, and get your app id.
-Insert it into Home.js, look for `<your fb app id here>`.
+Insert it into Home.js, look for `facebookAppId`.

 ### Things to note